GoogleChrome/web.dev/src/site/content/en/blog/sms-otp-form/index.md

 description: |
   Asking a user to provide an OTP (one-time password) delivered via SMS is a common way to confirm a user's phone number.
-This post provides you with the best practices to build an SMS OTP form for such use cases.
+This post provides you with the best practices to build an SMS OTP form with great user experience.

 tags:
   - blog # blog is a required tag for the article to show up in the blog.